krzysztofwujs/krzysztofwujs/README.md

 ### Hello, I'm Krzysztof!
 Welcome to my profile! 🙇

-I specialize in developing and delivering technical products, with a deep understanding of the entire lifecycle.
-I thrive in system design, requirements gathering, and UX/DevX in full-stack development.
-My expertise in leading agile teams ensures the consistent delivery of high-quality results, regardless of projects tech-stack.
+I specialize in developing and delivering technical products, with a deep understanding of the entire SDLC and full-stack development.
+I thrive in system design, requirements gathering, with strong focus on UX &or; DevX.
+My expertise in leading software engineering teams ensures the consistent delivery of high-quality results, regardless of projects tech-stack.

 Currently, I'm on sabbatical, expanding my programming skills by learning JavaScript and TypeScript as a hobby, and diving into the world of Rust 🦀